Blankscreen-exe/ML-Problemsolving_Checklist/README.md

 > This repo is part of a blog post that I have written [here](/)

+  **TL;DR**

+Remember that solving ML problems requires a certain level of creativity.
+Although, using this checklist can help you, but you might get a better outcome if you try to change or bend the checklist a bit.

+Since there is no set-in-stone rule to do this, you can even derive your own version of the checklist yourself.

+Don't be afraid to take risks here.
+It will contribute much more to your learning than you think.

 # The Checklist

 ## 1. Get A Footing